Fall Weekend Workshop

 Registration

 Registration deadline is September 15th or when the workshop fills.
 Course registration is on a first-come, first-served basis.
 Once successfully registered, you will receive a confirmation by email.
 Included will be your assigned courses, a packing list, and driving directions to the workshop.
-Participants must be 18 years or older.
+Women must be 18 years or older.
 When you check-in on Friday evening, you will be required to sign a waiver - release of responsibility that includes giving WOW authorization to take your photo that may be used in future program promotions.

 Workshop Fee